3 Steps to Perform Incremental Backup External Hard Drive Easily

 Summary

 You can easily perform incremental backup for external hard drive with the help of reliable backup software - AOMEI Backupper Standard.
-And you can still backup external drive automatically with daily, weekly, monthly, so as to keep all the changes since last backup.
+And you can still backup external drive automatically with daily, weekly, and monthly, so as to keep all the changes since the last backup.
 Note single incremental backup only backup changes made in the last backup, not inlcude later changes.

 Also, you can make full use of its other features, such as, differential backup, automatic backup cleanup, etc, to further improve the backup efficiency or resolve all the potential problems for backup, for example, backup disk full.
 And it's even work better when you want to backup system disk, and provides you with different methods, namely using Disk Backup and Disk Clone.
 Believe me, it's worth-trying!